-A 60+ London Oyster photocard- allows you to travel free on public transport in London from the age of 60 until you qualify for a Freedom Pass.
-To be eligible for a 60+ London Oyster photocard, you must: Live in a London borough and be aged 60 or over.
+A 60+ London Oyster photocard allows you to travel free on public transport in London from the age of 60 until you qualify for a Freedom Pass.
+To be eligible for a 60+ London Oyster photocard, you must live in a London borough and be aged 60 or over.

-To find out more about the above listed Freedom passes visit the London Councils website.
+To find out more about the above listed Freedom passes, visit the London Councils website.

 By car or taxi

-If you do need to drive the Rotunda Multi-Storey public car park is close to the hospital on West Smithfield, which is run by the City of London and NCP Aldersgate Multi-Storey is also located close to the site.
+If you do need to drive, the Rotunda multi-storey public car park is close to the hospital on West Smithfield, which is run by the City of London.
+NCP Aldersgate Multi-Storey is also located close to the site.

-St Bartholomew's Hospital operates a one-way system and allows for drop off and pick up with 3 designated laybys, with a maximum stay of 10-minutes.
+St Bartholomew's Hospital operates a one-way system and allows for drop off and pick up with three designated laybys, with a maximum stay of 10-minutes.

 Blue badge holders

 There are a small number of parking bays for drivers with Blue Badges on site, these are accessed via Giltspur Street.
-As a patient or visitor, you are probably aware of the redevelopment taking place at St Bartholomew’s Hospital.
+As a patient or visitor, you may be aware aware of the redevelopment taking place at St Bartholomew’s Hospital.